Culture of Gilgit-Baltistan

 Gilgit-Baltistan is inherited by people from different sects and they have a diversity of their culture, customs and traditions.

 The cultural heritage of Gilgit-Baltistan, Pakistan manifests itself in local traditions, music and local dress.

+Polo is the most popular sport in Gilgit-Baltistan.

 Dress

 The dress plays a central role in the identity of a person.
 Traditional clothing of the region is influenced by local culture, geography and weather.

-Men's Dress
+Men's dress

 Male members of Gilgit Baltistan wear different stuff of woollen caps they consider it as an honour for them.